ronsos/CarND-Traffic-Sign-Classifier/writeup.md

 3. Training the Model

 To train the model, a series of tests were performed to select the learning rate, batch size, and activation layers.
-Early results showed that batch size was much less of a discriminator than the learning rate and activation layers, so the default 128 batch size was selected.
+Early results showed that batch size was much less of a discriminator than the learning rate and activation layers, so the default batch size of 128 was selected.
 Establishing the order of magnitude of the training rate (~0.001) was fairly straightforward.
 The activation layer took significant trial and error, as there are a great many possible cominbations.
 It turned out that making them all the 'tanh' showed a lot of promise.
 It was then possible to refine the learning rate to 0.0008 for slightly better performance.

 4. Describe the Approach